rscodes21/rscodes21/README.md

 I compete mostly on `Cantina` and `Code4rena` and managed to get (3x)🏆1st places and (1x)🥈2nd place over the past few months! 🙃
   * ⚡⚡⚡ Proficient in Solidity/EVM
-  * ⚡ Started learning Rust (currently doing a Rust contest)
+  * ⚡⚡ Proficient in Rust (currently doing a Rust contest)

 ## Public Contests